 Posts tagged as “Debt Collection”

-The U.S. Court of Appeals for the Seventh Circuit recently affirmed the dismissal of consumers’ claims that a debt collector's separate reporting of debts accrued for medical services, rather than aggregated together, violated the federal Fair Debt Collection Practices Act (FDCPA).
+The U.S. Court of Appeals for the Seventh Circuit recently affirmed the dismissal of consumers’ claims that a collection letter used false, deceptive, or misleading representations, or otherwise unfair or unconscionable methods to collect a debt, in supposed violation of sections 1692e and 1692f of the federal Fair Debt Collection Practices Act (FDCPA).

 The U.S. Court of Appeals for the Sixth Circuit recently held that the plain language of 15 U.S.C.
 1692f(8), a provision of the Fair Debt Collection Practices Act (FDCPA) regulating what may be shown on an envelope when a debt collector communicates with a consumer by mail, does not include a “benign language” exception.

 Managing against unforeseen risks can be a difficult task.
 But sometimes you can get a hint of potential trouble ahead.
 In the past few months there have been at least four cases that could cause substantial disruption to debt buyers, creditors and their service providers alike.
 Here they are: